kchitap/London/README.md

   to read more.
 - The bottom right is the read more link, which takes the user to the content page

+### Content Page: F Layout

+- The title and navigation are at the top of the page because they explain what the content is and how to move around it.
+- The content is columnar to the sidebar, as per the F layout.
+- The content features each student's name and photo first, because it shows who they are, then their major and job in that order because the students are similar/different based on connection of a job to their major, so it makes sense to know the major first
+- The two similar students are in one section and placed under a heading stating that they are the two similar students.
+They are first because since the different student is "odd", the similar ones are the baseline or normal
+- The odd student is in a separate section with a heading stating that they are different.
+They are at the end because they are the one thing that sticks out
+- The content in the sidebar is on the side because white it relates to the students it does not directly relate to the idea that one student is the odd one out
+- The footer contains information that is necessary to know, such as the creators and the original student pages, but is not directly connected to the content